Sher-Chowdhury/codingbee_docs/categories/kubernetes/15_ingress/ingress.md

 Earlier we covered service objects which sets up networking between pods in the same kubecluster, by creating a ClusterIP service, and also how we can make a pod externally accessible by creating a NodePort service.

 However nodeport service isn't recommended in a production environment, and should only be used in dev kubecluster environments.

-The recommended way make pods externally accessible is by creating Ingress objects.
+Theres a few reasons for this:

+- You end up using a lot of non-standard pods to make externally facing pods accessible.
+Also keeping track of which port is which can be a nightmare.
+- You end up with worker nodes listening on lots of ports, at the VM machine level.
+This isn't a neat solution and it also means that you end up meaning extra work in terms of updating AWS Security Groups to whitelist all these ports.

+The ideal solution would be to have your worker nodes only listening to standard ports, e.g. port 443 for https.
+That's possible by Ingress objects.
 Ingress objects, like services objects is used for setting up networking.
+Ingress is actually a service type object, but since it's such a big part, it's been spun out into it's own object kind.

-However ingress ojects are specifically for setting up networking to make pods externally accessible.
+Ingress ojects are specifically for setting up networking to make pods externally accessible.
 It uses nginx behind the scenes, and it has it's own github repo called [ingress-nginx](https://github.com/kubernetes/ingress-nginx).
 Like LoadBalancer Service objects, the setup of Ingress is also dependent on which cloud platform you use.

 When you create an ingress-nginx object, you are effectively creating an 'Ingress-controller'.
 So what objects does an Ingress controller build?
 It basically builds